sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 </small>

 Note:
-So your callback better not throw any errors!
-This is what Mongoose uses.
+This is the lib that Mongoose is built around.
-Going to open a Jira ticket.

 ### Use explicit binding.